adonisjs/v5_to_v6_upgrade_guide/content/docs/introduction.md

+---
+title: AdonisJS Migration Guide
+summary: The migration guide for migrating from AdonisJS v5 to v6.
+---

 # Migration from AdonisJS v5 to v6

 This guide is a **work in progress** to help you migrate your existing (v5) AdonisJS applications to v6.
 In order to make the migration process a little easier, we have created a `upgrade-kit` CLI tool that applies patches on an existing codebase.